 Thanks to the Paris declaration on promoting citizenship and the common EU values, there is a political momentum to promote intercultural dialogue through education.
 As EFIL we see teacher’s intercultural education, pupil’s mobility and the focus of intercultural competence within the new EU key competence framework, as key steps in this direction.

-The EU has launched an public consultation to gather input for a Recommendation to Member states on Promoting social inclusion and shared values through formal and non-formal learning: EFIL has contributed and here you can read our position paper on the topic.
+The EU has launched an public consultation to gather input for a Recommendation to Member states on Promoting social inclusion and shared values through formal and non-formal learning: EFIL has contributed to this publication.

 EFIL has also contributed to the public consultation on the revision of the key competence frameworkand the report on the results of the consultation shows the need of focusing on ICL and states exactly the input provided by EFIL within this policy process (page 29).